jcdavenport/sentiment_analysis/README.md

  4. Start harvesting raw tweet data from the live Twitter stream:
  (venv)$ <code>python tweetminer.py -q happy</code>
- **note**:  The "-q" option specifies a specific query or filter for the tweets being collected.
+ The "-q" option specifies a specific query or filter for the tweets being collected.
+Let this run for a few minutes , then press "**CTRL+C**" to stop execution.
  In this example, the live Twitter stream is accessed and only tweets matching the query "happy" will be collected.
  A file will be automatically created to store the raw .json data, located here:
  "data/positive/stream_happy.json"